 My name is Rachel Anne Warren, and I am a writer, professional singer, and traditional wig maker.

-Writing: I have published nearly 40 features, profiles, cover stories, and personal essays in The New York Times, Catapult, VICE, Bustle, Greatist, Baltimore City Paper, STYLE Weekly, and The Billfold.
+Writing: I have published about 40 features, profiles, cover stories, and personal essays in The New York Times, O Magazine, Catapult, VICE, Bustle, Greatist, Baltimore City Paper, STYLE Weekly, and The Billfold.
 One cover story won first place for Virginia Press Association.
 I have been featured on Stoop Storytelling, Fiction Is First, and RISK! podcasts with original stories.

 When I was 19 years old, I ran away to join a circus.
 I wrote about that year, and now am seeking representation for The Circus, my complete 87,000-word debut, coming-of-age memoir that rejoices in the anti-fairy tale.
 WIP include long form literary personal essays, a semi-sitcom, a novel, and another memoir.